 It’s not about how many sustainability measures a hotel adopts, but about the property doing what it can really well in a genuine manner and without disrupting or removing the sense of luxury.
 The ability for a guest to maintain sustainability commitments when traveling is a new evolving luxury and one to watch.

 Equal to the guest experience, the choice to participate in sustainability efforts is not a “perhaps” but a non-negotiable for today’s guests.
 This factor helps them determine where to stay and dine.
-Travel professionals will turn to tools such as FTG’s soon-to-launch Responsible Tourism program, which will award a VERIFIED™ badge to hotels that meet expert criteria for protecting the environment and supporting the well-being of employees, guests and the community — creating a global standard for the world’s finest hotels and a trusted third-party verification for guests and travel advisors.
+Travel professionals will turn to tools such as FTG’s new Responsible Tourism program, which awards a VERIFIED™ badge to hotels that meet expert criteria for protecting the environment and supporting the well-being of employees, guests and the community — creating a global standard for the world’s finest hotels and a trusted third-party verification for guests and travel advisors.

 Evolution of well-being

 The travel resurgence continues with guests’ expectations becoming even more hyper-focused on feeling well when they travel and even better when they leave.
 The need for more outdoor space, good light, fresh air and a high-quality sleep experience prevails in the decision-making process at all Star Rating levels.

 Properties that provide authentic destination-centric itineraries that take advantage of their surroundings, offer something new to try and allow for cultural immersion for the guest combine for an elevated sense of luxury and overall mental well-being.